shawnr/practical-javascript-2-webapps/application-architecture/composing-components.md

 }
 </script>
 ```
 In the `Question` component, we have a simple template defined: We output the `question` and `answer` properties in the template.
-In the component logic we define those two values in the `props` array, and we also define a simple `toggleAnswer` method that toggles the `showAnswer` value between `false` and `true`.
+In the component logic we define those two values in the `props` object, and we also define a simple `toggleAnswer` method that toggles the `showAnswer` value between `false` and `true`.
 The `showAnswer` value is used to control the `v-show` directive on the answer content.

 Here is an example of what this looks like in action: